idea-statica/iom-examples/rcs/rcs-column.md

 ## Materials
-To create new project, these types of materials have to be created:
+To create a new project, these types of materials have to be created:

--	new concrete material
+-	a new concrete material
 ```csharp
 //Concrete material
 MatConcreteEc2 mat = new MatConcreteEc2();